illwieckz/dpm-query/README.md

 This project provides a tool to set DPM profiles for your Radeon GPU and a Systemd service.
 The service will be started before GDM (usefull if you need to change some values at computer startup because default settings are unsafe).

-By default the `dpm-query` tool set all DPM enabled cards to level `auto` and state `balanced` (system default but sometime unsafe), and the `dpm-set` service set all DPM enabled cards to level `low` and state `battery`, which is both safe and energy saver.
+By default the `dpm-query` tool sets all DPM enabled cards to level `auto` and state `balanced` (system default but sometime unsafe), and the `dpm-set` service sets all DPM enabled cards to level `low` and state `battery`, which is both safe and energy saver.

 The provided `Makefile` installs the tool in `/usr/bin` prefix and the service in `/lib/systemd/system/` directory.

-This tool and this service were written to workaround a [Radeon driver bug](https://bugs.freedesktop.org/show_bug.cgi?id=91880) triggered by the default `auto` level, that's why the service don't use the default level to prevent GPU lockups.
+This tool and this service were written to workaround a [Radeon driver bug](https://bugs.freedesktop.org/show_bug.cgi?id=91880) triggered by the default `auto` level, that's why the service does not use the default level to prevent GPU lockups.
 You can use the service for this purpose if you need it, or to set a DPM profile you want to have at startup just because you like it.

 Use this tool and this service at your own risk.